Online version revised and complete as of June 15, 2021.

 An employee who is displaced through technological change may:

-(a) seek to invoke any seniority job rights he/she holds pursuant to the Collective Agreement; or,
+- Seek to invoke any seniority job rights they hold pursuant to the Collective Agreement; or,

 Notwithstanding the provisions of 25.4.1, the 120 days notice of technological change may be reduced upon mutual agreement of the Parties.